acoustic-content-samples/sample-custom-workflows-using-webhooks/trello-card/README.md

 # Create a Trello card to translate a content item

 This is a tutorial about setting up Zapier to send an email to add a Trello card when a translator needs to translate some content.
+For background information on all the tutorials, see: https://github.com/ibm-wch/sample-custom-workflows-using-webhooks.

 ## Create a Zap.